Converting Assets to Income

 Introduction - Political Leadership needed

 As we make clear elsewhere on the site, we do not believe that the current Australian retirement/pension arrangements are financially sustainable.
 As the population ages there will be fewer taxpayers to support a rapidly increasing pensioner base, and whilst superannuation savings will materially improve the situation in the future, it will have little material impact in the short to medium term.

 Currently, the main residence of age pension applicants is not included within the pension assets test, but we remain of the view that this will almost certainly need to change at some point in the future.
-Present Australian politicians fear the electoral backlash associated with changes in this area and therefore changes will only likely result from an impending "funding crisis".
-The fact that the Treasurer has chosen to indicate that the family home will "never" be included in the pension assets test - in advance of Inquiry into Super Income which is due to report before the end of 2019 is regrettable - both because it limits discussion and because we are regrettably beginning to see the debate coined in terms of "Boomers vs. Millennials".
+Present Australian politicians fear the electoral backlash associated with changes in this area and therefore we have previously indicated that changes will only likely result from a "funding crisis" - something which the current corona virus pandemic will likely deliver.

 In any event, it will almost certainly become politically and economically unaffordable for the government to support pensioners who are "asset rich and cash poor".
 There needs to be more focus placed on how retirees can equitably and efficiently convert their (illiquid) assets into an income stream to support them through retirement and/or cost effectively move into smaller, purpose built accommodation.